ThomasJFinn/ThomasJFinn.github.io/_pages/about.md

 🏫 I'm a mathematician at Durham University.

-🔬 My research uses probabilistic techniques to understand phenomena in random systems.
+🔬 I enjoy using probabilistic techniques to understand phenomena in complex systems.

 🤖 I have a strong interest in deep learning, AI safety and ensuring advances in machine learning benefits humanity.